 I am a retired Police Sergeant and joined the Fron in 1988 when the Wrexham Police Choir disbanded and out of respect for John Daniel who was the Fron M.D. at the time.

 My first concert was in December 1988 at the New Vic Theatre, Newcastle-under-Lyme, which to this day remains my favourite venue.
-The annual Christmas concert we have there is my favourite performance of the year.
+My favourite performance was winning the Male Voice Choir competition at Llangollen International Music Eisteddfod followed closely by the annual Christmas concert we have at the New Vic Theatre.

 The Fron is the fourth male voice choir I have been a member of.
 I joined my first male voice choir when I was 16 years of age and progressed to the Fron when I retired from dairy farming in September 2007.